eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 Though the sample size for how these two systems fare at the ballot box is small, the results are concerning:

-- Approval was voted in by overwhelming numbers (over 60%) of voters in Fargo, ND, and St. Louis, MO.
-Its ban in Fargo was a partisan move by the North Dakota State Legislature, *not* the voters.
-The ban on Approval in Missouri (for which St Louis was grandfathered in) was by the voters, but it was slipped into the fine print of an RCV ban.
+- Approval was voted in by overwhelming numbers — [63.5% in Fargo, ND](https://ballotpedia.org/Fargo,_North_Dakota,_Measure_1,_Approval_Voting_Initiative_(November_2018)), and [68.2% in St. Louis, MO](https://ballotpedia.org/St._Louis,_Missouri,_Proposition_D,_Approval_Voting_Initiative_(November_2020)).
+Its ban in Fargo was a partisan move by the [North Dakota State Legislature](https://www.inforum.com/news/north-dakota/lawmakers-pass-ban-on-approval-ranked-choice-voting-in-north-dakota), *not* the voters.
+The ban on Approval in Missouri (for which St Louis was grandfathered in) was by the voters, via [2024's Amendment 7](https://ballotpedia.org/Missouri_Amendment_7,_Require_Citizenship_to_Vote_and_Prohibit_Ranked-Choice_Voting_Amendment_(2024)), but it was slipped into the fine print of an RCV ban — the ballot language voters actually saw never once said "approval voting," instead banning it by describing the mechanism: "prohibit the ranking of candidates by limiting voters to a single vote per candidate or issue."
 The North Dakota ban was also framed as targeting RCV.
-That is, Approval has simply been in the crossfire of ([justifiable](../ditch-rcv/)) RCV rejections<d-footnote>Further on the RCV issue, Approval failed in Seattle because it was pitted directly against RCV.
+That is, Approval has simply been in the crossfire of ([justifiable](../ditch-rcv/)) RCV rejections<d-footnote>Further on the RCV issue, Approval failed in Seattle because it was pitted directly against RCV: in [Seattle's 2022 ballot measure](https://www.geekwire.com/2022/seattle-voters-overwhelmingly-reject-tech-backed-approval-voting-system-early-election-results-show/), voters preferred RCV to Approval head-to-head by 75% to 25%, and only about 26% backed Approval outright.
 Seattle was the home turf of RCV.</d-footnote>.
 - STAR has been rejected three times by voters in Oregon.
 In 2024, a ballot measure for its implementation in [Eugene was voted down by about 67%](https://www.opb.org/article/2024/05/22/eugene-rejects-star-voting-rating-based-system/).
-It was also rejected in Oakridge in 2024 and Lane County in 2018.
+It was also rejected in [Oakridge in 2024](https://www.klcc.org/politics-government/2024-11-07/oakridge-voters-reject-star-voting-proposal) (54% opposed) and [Lane County in 2018](https://ballotpedia.org/Lane_County,_Oregon,_Measure_20-290,_Score_Then_Automatic_Runoff_Voting_Method_(November_2018)) (52.4% opposed).

 I cannot help but wonder if the expressiveness, which makes STAR so appealing to its supporters and proponents, is exactly what makes it so unappealing to the silent majority of voters (at least, based on the evidence we have seen so far).